The Eiffel Tower is renovating the North pillar elevator

 possible to provide visitors with a reliable, safe and

-efficient elevator in 2021.
+efficient elevator.
 For SETE technicians in

 charge of the operation and maintenance of this